 In this article, we will overview how to resize a partition in a Linux.
 We will use only built-in tools and commands.

-The primary way of resizing drive partitions in Linux is to delete the old one and create a new partition, using the previous starting sector (you can think about it like “left bound of the new partition”).
+The primary way of resizing drive partitions in Linux is to delete the old one and create a new one, using the previous starting sector (you can think about it like “left bound of the new partition”).
 Then you need to simply modify the file system properties to fit the new bounds.
-If done carefully, you will not lose your data on the modified partition, despite the frightening phrase "delete the partition".
+If done carefully, you will not lose your data on the modified element, despite the frightening phrase "delete the partition".

 Linux has built-in tools (commands) to work with partitions: